dotlang/language/doc/RFE.md

 `data.(wid)`? not very intuitive.
 Maybe its better to use functions.

-? - Built-in notation for map/reduce/filter:
+Y - Built-in notation for map/reduce/filter:
 Map/reduce/filter can be done on any type.
 In java it is a stream or iterable or collection.
 So this should not be only limited to seq/map.
 But 95% of use cases are for map/sequence.
 So why make things so complicated?
 Work for 95% and 5% will write their own code.